 The west facade of the Swedish American Hall faces Sanchez Street.
-It includes two light wells toward Market Street, partially screened by a large freestanding billboard (to be removed by 2015 to accommodate construction of a new residential building on the adjacent lot).
+Until recently, it included two light wells toward Market Street, one of which was removed in 2014 for the construction of an ADA elevator.
+A large freestanding billboard in this area was also removed in 2014 to accommodate construction of a new residential building on the adjacent lot.
 The southernmost light well begins at the second story level and includes a double-hung, one-over-one wood-sash windows with flat board trim at the second, mezzanine and third story levels.
 Leaded art glass wood windows providing illumination for the main interior staircase also face south onto this light well.
 Metal conduits are likewise located within the light well.
-The northern light well includes double hung, wood sash windows, including leaded art glass lights at the mezzanine level.
+The northern light, since removed, included double hung, wood sash windows, including leaded art glass lights at the mezzanine level.